 Ring, SmartThings, and more

-If you have other smart home accessories that aren't from the Nest line but still want a reasonably straightforward solution, many alternative options are available.
-One of which is HOOBS, or Homebridge out of the box, which is a complete hardware and software package that is ready to go right after plugging it in.
+Many alternative options are available if you have other smart home accessories that aren't from the Nest line but still want a reasonably straightforward solution.
+One of which is the HOOBS Starter Kit — or Homebridge out of the box — which got us up and running with adding incompatible HomeKit accessories to our home in minutes during our hands-on review.

 In most cases, installing and configuring a plugin only requires a few clicks.
 Still, there may be cases where you will need to enter specific information like login details or the IP address of your accessory.
 Also, since HOOBS runs a modified version of Homebridge, some plugins may not work correctly.